wenxiwang/SymMC-Tool/README.md

 ### 5. Using SymMC

 - Step 1: Use enhanced Kodkod module to translate the input Alloy specification into a SAT formula and also extract the symmetry information.
-We denote the path of the generated SAT formula as `path_to_sat_file`; and the path of the extracted symmetry information as `path_to_sym_file`.
+We denote the path of the input Alloy specification as `path_to_spec_file`; the directory path of the generated SAT formula as `path_to_sat_dir`; and the directory path of the extracted symmetry information as `path_to_sym_dir`.

+  To get the translated SAT formula and the extracted symmetry information, run the command:

   ```
-  tbd
+  ./run.sh $path_to_spec_file $path_to_sat_dir $ path_to_sym_dir

 - Step 2: Take the translated SAT formula and the extracted symmetry information, use the enumerator and estimator modules to get three possible outputs.
 Go to the `Enumerator_Estimator` folder, and: